flows-network/github-pr-review/README.md

 [Deploy this function on flows.network](#deploy-the-pr-summary-app-for-your-github-repo), and you will get a GitHub 🤖 to review and summarize Pull Requests.
 It helps busy open source contributors understand and make decisions on PRs faster!
 A few examples below!

-* [[Rust] Improve support for host functions in the WasmEdge Rust SDK](https://github.com/WasmEdge/WasmEdge/pull/2394#issuecomment-1497819842)
-* [[bash] Support ARM architecture in the WasmEdge installer](https://github.com/WasmEdge/WasmEdge/pull/1084#issuecomment-1497830324)
-* [[C++] Add an eBPF plugin for WasmEdge](https://github.com/WasmEdge/WasmEdge/pull/2314#issuecomment-1497861516)
-* [[Haskell] Improve the CLI utility for WasmEdge Component Model tooling](https://github.com/second-state/witc/pull/73#issuecomment-1507539260)

-> Still not convinced?
-[See "potential problems 1" in this review](https://github.com/second-state/wasmedge-quickjs/pull/82#issuecomment-1498299630), it identified an inefficient Rust implementation of an algorithm. 🤯

 ## How it works

 This flow function (or 🤖) will be triggered and executed when a new PR is raised in the designated GitHub repo.
 It can also be triggered again when someone says a magic "trigger phrase" in the PR's comments section.
-Once triggered, the flow function collects the content in the PR, and asks ChatGPT/4 to review and summarize it.
+Once triggered, the flow function collects changed files in the PR, and asks ChatGPT/4 to review them.
 The result is then posted back to the PR as a comment.
 The flow functions are written in Rust and runs in hosted [WasmEdge Runtimes](https://github.com/wasmedge) on [flows.network](https://flows.network/).

 The GitHub repo is connected to the flow function via the [flows.network](https://flows.network/) platform.
 The "trigger phrase" can also be configured in [flows.network](https://flows.network/).